Hamilton Beach Food Processor Review

 Our Analysis and Test Results

-With a mission to provide innovative solutions that improve everyday living, Hamilton Beach Brands design, market, and distribute a variety of branded electric household and specialty houseware appliances, plus commercial products.
+With a mission to provide innovative solutions that improve everyday living, Hamilton Beach Brands design, market, and distribute various branded electric household and specialty houseware appliances, plus commercial products.
 Today, it is one of the largest U.S. manufacturers of small kitchen appliances.

 Ease of Use

 The Hamilton Beach scored slightly below-average in this metric.
-When unboxing the Hamilton Beach, you will notice a fair amount of parts, but the manual is helpful and outlines the set-up, cleaning, etc. To puree, you will be using the chopping/mixing blade, not the reversible slicing/shredding disc.
-The control knob offers three speeds high, low, and pulse.
-Also, with a 450-watt motor, there is enough power to get the job done.
+When unboxing, you will notice a fair amount of parts, but the user manual helps outline the set-up, cleaning, etc. You will be using the chopping/mixing blade to puree, not the reversible slicing/shredding disc.
+The control knob offers three speeds high, low, and pulse, and with a 450-watt motor, there is enough power to get the job done.

-A bowl scraper is included, which is a selling point of this product.
-This accessory is optional and operable when the processor is on or off, moving ingredients that stick to the sides of the bowl toward the blade.
+The machine includes a bowl scraper, which we consider a selling point of this product.
+This accessory is optional and operates when the processor is on or off, moving ingredients that stick to the bowl's sides toward the blade.

-Capacity wise, the manufacturer states the bowl's capacity is 10 cups.
-The manual continues to explain that for best results, do not exceed 2 to 3 cups of fruits and vegetables, and .7 lb for meat.
-In our experience, due to the bowl's design with a shorter opening in the middle, a liquid begins to overflow this part soon after exceeding 4 cups, and this is something to keep in mind if you are pureeing food with high liquid content.
+The manufacturer states the bowl's capacity is 10 cups.
+However, the user manual explains that for best results, do not exceed 2 to 3 cups of fruits and vegetables and .7 lb for meat.
+In our experience, due to the bowl's design with a shorter opening in the middle, that liquid will overflow this part soon after exceeding 4 cups, and this is something to keep in mind if you are pureeing food with high liquid content.

-The plastic does not feel the most sturdy or durable, but we appreciate the suction cups on the bottom of the unit that keep the machine in place.
+The plastic does not feel the most sturdy or durable, but we appreciate the suction cups on the base's bottom that keep the machine in place.
 This machine is on the larger side, so you will need to spare counter or storage space.